cpfaff/rbefdata_paper/paper/rbefdata.md

 `tematres` ([homepage](http://www.vocabularyserver.com/))into `BEFdata` and the `rbefdata` package so they play well together semantically.

-While well described data can help a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite Karin and me? or xxx).
-It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
-This preparatory steps not only are time and labour intensive but also potentially error prone, especially as the complexity of the analyses increases.

 Those potentially can be used to improve or automate some of the most common tasks in analyses starting from finding relevant data to cleaning and merging